-Rafael Núñez International Airport is the fourth largest airport in Colombia.
+Rafael Núñez International Airport is the third largest airport in Colombia in terms of passengers.
 And it’s the Cartagena airport for all international and domestic flights to the city, with airport code CTG.
 We provide a 2022 update.

 Rafael Núñez Airport (the Spanish name is Aeropuerto Internacional Rafael Núñez) is the largest airport serving the Caribbean coast of Colombia.